How to Design an Organisation to Respond to the Needs of the Customer

 You might be looking at the model now and thinking, “Wow, fourteen steps!
 That is a lot.
 That is probably too much for my organisation!”

 The fourteen steps above can work in the most sizeable organisations with thousands of Finance staff.
 However, it also works at the other end of the spectrum.
-We have successfully used this model with organisations at both ends of that spectrum.
+We have successfully used this model with organisations at both ends of that spectrum, demonstrating its adaptability and applicability across different organisational sizes.

 Finance Organisational Model – Step 1: Determine Processes